Computer use is an integral part of Newton Public Library activities and information resources.

 For more information governing Internet and computer access, please read Library Policies.

-Free computer classes are offered each month to the public using the Helen E. Claassen Mobile Lab laptops.
+Free computer classes are offered to the public using the Helen E. Claassen Mobile Lab laptops.
 Registration is required for each one-time, hands-on class.

 Let the Library know if you would like to volunteer to offer a class to the public.